What is life like as an expat in your area?

 When we asked people living abroad what life is like in their areas and how people spend their time, they said...

 "Living in Panama for expats and digital nomads can be an exciting and rewarding experience.
 Panama is known for its tropical climate, vibrant culture, gorgeous beaches and national parks, and its thriving expat community.
 With excellent infrastructure, a modern banking system, and a low cost of living, Panama is an attractive option for people looking to live and work abroad.
 The government also welcomes expat entrepreneurs, providing incentives to help them start and run businesses.
 Expats in Panama can look forward to making friends in the local international activities, making the most of their new home by exploring the many outdoor activities and attractions Panama has to offer.
-Finally, safety ranks among the highest in Latin America, making life in Panama even more attractive for expats and digital nomads," said another expat in Panama.
+Finally, safety ranks among the highest in Latin America, making life in Panama even more attractive for expats and digital nomads," mentioned another expat when asked about moving to Panama.

 Please login to continue reading this article.